 Bell's palsy is due is paralysis of the facial nerve.
 It may be due to viral infection but often the cause is unknown.
 Treatment includes high doses of steroids and facial exercises along with eye care.
 Patients who do not respond to treatment within 6 weeks may require facial nerve decompression surgery.

 Ear drum perforations can occur due to trauma or infection.
-The first precaution when the ear drum is perforated is to keep the ear dry ─ don't allow water in the ear and don't use eardrops.
+The first precaution when the ear drum is perforated is to keep the ear dry ─ don't allow water in the ear.
 Infection is treated with antibiotics.
-If the drum does not heal, you will require surgery in which tympanic membrane grafting is done.
+If the drum does not heal, you will require a surgery, called Tympanoplasty, in which tympanic membrane grafting is done.

 Cholesteatoma is a dangerous type of discharging ear, which erodes the bones of the ear.
 Negligence can lead to serious complications like hearing loss, vertigo, facial paralysis and brain abscess.
 It is treated surgically.

 The cochlear implant is an electronic device, which is implanted surgically in the ear of patients with profound hearing loss.
 A cochlear implant is a useful device for people who are born deaf or with hearing impairment, and for people who have lost their hearing due to accident, disease or medication.
 A cochlear implant sends the sound signal directly to the nerve of hearing, which is then transmitted to the brain bypassing the non-functional cochlea.
-After a successful implantation, a patient requires auditory-verbal therapy, which teaches patients to listen and speak using their remaining hearing along with the use of amplifying devices such as hearing aids, FM devices and cochlear implants.
+After a successful implantation, a patient requires auditory-verbal therapy.

 The Eustacian tube connects the middle ear with the nose and is responsible for equalizing the pressure within the ear with the atmosphere outside.
 During air travel, especially while taking off and landing, pressure changes occur.